marshallford/terraform-provider-pfsense/docs/resources/dnsresolver_domainoverride.md

 page_title: "pfsense_dnsresolver_domainoverride Resource - terraform-provider-pfsense"
 subcategory: ""
 description: |-
+  DNS Resolver Domain Override https://docs.netgate.com/pfsense/en/latest/services/dns/resolver-domain-overrides.html.
 Domain for which the resolver's standard DNS lookup process should be overridden and a different (non-standard) lookup server should be queried instead.
 ---

 # pfsense_dnsresolver_domainoverride (Resource)

+DNS Resolver [Domain Override](https://docs.netgate.com/pfsense/en/latest/services/dns/resolver-domain-overrides.html).
 Domain for which the resolver's standard DNS lookup process should be overridden and a different (non-standard) lookup server should be queried instead.

 ## Example Usage